biodataganache/SIEVE-Ub/README.md

 Published paper: https://peerj.com/articles/7055/

+### Updated 2020-11-12 ###
+The model used for the prediction script was not effective at classifying the training examples.
+This doesn't reflect the performance of the method, which is carefully validated in the paper and is based on separate analysis that doesn't rely on the model used in the final prediction script.

+I've updated the script to use the corrected model which provides 94% correct classification of positive examples and 99% correct classification of negative examples.

 <pre>
 Files:
 KmerFeatures.py : Python code that transforms a protein fasta file into kmer features suitable for use